itsmeipg/mpv-config/README.md

 # In progress
 - Fix scale-radius.
 - Add crop/rotate.
+- Update readme shaders list, scripts list, screenshots + general cleanup.
+- -- Low priority --
 - Maybe remove default_profile_name options (can just use override default profile).
 - Maybe add custom hint for off_or_default_option (for sub-font/scale-window).
-- Update readme shaders list, scripts list, screenshots + general cleanup.
-- -- Low priority --
+- Maybe add sub color profiles (not sure how many properties to implement for this, make an issue if you want this).
+Won't affect the already existing style profiles, just profiles for colors specifically.
 - Make profile selection menu.
 - Update uosc-screenshot and add more more property options + option to reset options when menu closed.
 - Add profile folders.